 Facilitators: Dr Martin Philpott and Dr Adam Cribbs

 Next Generation Sequencing (NGS) has revolutionised biological research, allowing entire systems to be simultaneously interrogated.
-This interactive lecture will be divided into two sessions.
+This lecture will be divided into two sessions.
 The first will cover an introduction to various NGS technologies, with an emphasis on the dominant Illumina sequencing by synthesis, common applications including genome sequencing, RNA-seq, ChIP-seq and single cell sequencing and the molecular biology underpinning library production.
 The second will highlight the importance of good experimental design for successful NGS studies and an introduction to the pipelines and statistical methods employed for the analysis of NGS data.
+We will then perform differential expression analysis of RNA-seq data using R and the Rstudio IDE.

 10am: Speaker: Martin Philpott - Molecular Biology of NGS.